Configuration

 GRANT ALL ON SCHEMA public TO dokimos;

 Migrations run automatically on startup.
-The server uses Flyway with the following behavior:
+Flyway does three things:

 export DOKIMOS_API_KEY=your-secret-key-here

-See Authentication for details on how API key authentication works.
+Read operations stay open.
+See Authentication for how the API key check works.

 export SERVER_PORT=3000